p2c2e/usbasp.2011-05-28-zhifengsoft-USB-ISP-Clone/Readme.txt

+# GETTING THIS TO WORK - USB ISP firmware hex file for Zhifengsoft clone - using the ATmega88 chipset

 This project is to
 I had bought a cheap (~3USD) USB ISP v2.0 programmer to simplify my workflow.
 I am on a Mac (Monterey) and found that USB ISP was not being detected properly.